Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 Volume-Weighted Average Price

 You can look for it in the search bar by typing in “VWAP”.
 It is a commonly used analytical tool that takes the average asset price across a set number of periods and overlaps it with the current price action and trading volume.
+VWAP resets at the beginning of each trading session and is used by traders to analyze price dynamics within that session.
 VWAP is not an oscillator, but an overlay that many retail traders use when they start their session.

 It is one of the best volume indicators for day trading since it specializes in analyzing price dynamics within trading sessions and can be used to make predictions right here and right now.
 VWAP is used as an assisting instrument when a trader needs to identify and visualize the current mood in the market by gauging the trend.